 Man-to-machine AND machine-to-man

 Rombit’s Collision Avoidance solution provides pedestrians and drivers with real-time and accurate notifications of imminent collision incidents.
-For example: on a site where on-foot workers and forklifts operate in the same area, a smart badge and a vehicle mounted anchor will clearly define the appropriate safe, warning and danger zones for both pedestrians and drivers.
+For example, on a site where on-foot workers and forklifts operate in the same area, a smart badge and a vehicle-mounted device will clearly define the appropriate safe, warning, and danger zones for both pedestrians and drivers.
 The result: a proven and significant decrease in accidents.

 Exact data for superior equipment analytics